Beyond the Fontaine-Wintenberger theorem: Almost mathematics revisited

 \end{enumerate}

 \end{rem} For lack of reference, we also record the following observation: \bl Let $A$ be an $\Oo_K$-algebra and $M$ be an $A$-module.
-Then $M^a$ is flat as an $A^a$-module if and only if for any finitely generated $A$-modules $N_1,N_2$ and any injective map $N_1^a\to N_2^a$, the map $M^a\otimes N_1^a\to M^a\otimes N_2^a$ is also injective. \el \begin{proof} The forward direction is clear, so we only prove the converse.
+Then $M^a$ is flat as an $A^a$-module if and only if for any finitely generated $A$-modules $N_1,N_2$ and any almost injective map $N_1\to N_2 $, the map $M\otimes N_1\to M\otimes N_2$ is almost injective. \el \begin{proof} The forward direction is clear, so we only prove the converse.
 Let $M_1^a\to M_2^a$ be an arbitrary injective map.
 Replacing $M_1$ with $(M_1^a)_*$ and $M_2$ with $(M_2^a)_*$, we can assume that this comes from an injective map $\psi: M_1\to M_2$.
 We may now write $\psi=\varinjlim \psi_j$, where $\psi_j:M_{1,j}\to M_{2,j}$ is injective and each $M_{i,j}$ is finitely generated.
 By assumption, we get that $M\otimes M_{1,j}\to M\otimes M_{2,j}$ is almost injective.
 Passing to direct limits, we get that $\varinjlim(M\otimes M_{1,j})\to \varinjlim (M\otimes M_{2,j})$ is almost injective.
 To see this, recall that direct limits preserve exact sequences of modules (see Tag 00DB \cite{sp}) and observe that almost zero modules are closed under direct limits.
 Finally, recall that tensor products commute with direct limits (cf. Tag 00DD \cite{sp}) and therefore $\varinjlim (M\otimes M_{i,j})=M\otimes M_i$ for $i=1,2$.
 It follows that $M^a\otimes M_1^a\to M^a\otimes M_2^a$ is injective. \end{proof} Recall that projective modules are always flat and the converse is true for finitely presented modules.
 This has an analogue in the almost setting: \begin{fact} [\cite{GR}] Let $A$ be an $\Oo_K^a$-algebra and $M$ be an $A$-module.
-Then: \begin{enumerate}[label=(\roman*)] \item If $M$ is almost projective as an $A$-module, then $M$ is flat as an $A$-module. \item $M$ is flat and (uniformly) almost finitely presented if and only if it is almost projective and (uniformly) almost finitely generated. \end{enumerate} \end{fact} \begin{proof} For part (i), see Remark 2.4.12(i) \cite{GR} and for part (ii) see Proposition 2.4.18 \cite{GR}. \end{proof} Following \cite{Scholze}, we call an $A$-module $M$ \textit{(uniformly) finite projective} if it is almost projective and (uniformly) almost finitely generated as an $A$-module.
+Then: \begin{enumerate}[label=(\roman*)] \item If $M$ is almost projective as an $A$-module, then $M$ is flat as an $A$-module. \item $M$ is flat and (uniformly) almost finitely presented if and only if it is almost projective and (uniformly) almost finitely generated. \end{enumerate} \end{fact} \begin{proof} For part (i), see Remark 2.4.12(i) \cite{GR} and for part (ii) see Proposition 2.4.18 \cite{GR}. \end{proof} We use the following terminology, which is used in \cite{Scholze} but not in \cite{GR}. \begin{definition} Let $A$ be an $\Oo_K^a$-algebra and $M$ be an $A$-module.
+We say that $M$ is \textit{(uniformly) finite projective} if it is almost projective and (uniformly) almost finitely generated as an $A$-module. \end{definition}